ZahraE/Getting-Cleaning-Data-Project/Codebook.md

 [2] "activity_name"
 - Activities done by volunteers including WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

- ###The following variables contain the measurements on the mean for each measurement:
+ ###The following variables contain the measurements on the mean for each activity and each subject:
  [3] "tBodyAcc-mean()-X"
  [4] "tBodyAcc-mean()-Y"
  [5] "tBodyAcc-mean()-Z"